Slow Cooker Taco Soup

 Slow Cooker Taco Soup is made with taco seasoned ground beef, tomatoes, beans and corn for THE BEST taco soup, that’s also so easy to make!
 This simple Crock Pot recipe is gluten free, under 500 calories per serving and guaranteed to become a new family favorite!

 This easy taco soup recipe was one of my favorite dinners that my Mom would make when I was growing up.
 It has all the flavors of your favorite ground beef tacos in a warm, hearty soup recipe.

 Over the years, I’ve made several different versions of the soup, from a One Pot Turkey Taco Soup, to a Slow Cooker Cheesy Turkey Taco Soup.
 They’re all delicious, but when I’m in the mood for a taste of home, I always go back to this simple taco soup recipe my Mom used to make!

 This taco soup recipe is so easy to make.
 The only prep you’ll need to do is to cook the onions and ground beef on the stove, then add it to a crock pot with cans of tomatoes, corn, beans, chilies and taco seasoning.
-It’s an easy recipe, perfect for weeknight meals!
+It’s an easy recipe, made with pantry staples, perfect for weeknight meals!

 Table of contents

 - Red onion – you can also use yellow onion, if you prefer.